Netruk44/Netruk44.github.io/content/project/2023-something-else/index.md

 # How it works

-Here's a diagram that gives a high-level abstracted overview of how it all works.
+Here's a diagram that gives a high-level abstracted overview of how the mod works:

 ![](./project_overview.png)